ClinicalGenomicsGBG/qd_rna/README.md

 # ❗️ HERE BE DRAGONS 🐉 ❗️

-Cellophane is currently very unstable and may break, blow up, and/or eat your pet(s), etc.
+Cellophane is not battle tested and may break, blow up, and/or eat your pet(s), etc.

 ## Usage